-Prior to our initial public offering, we did not have a formal non-employee director compensation policy.
+Prior to our initial public offering, we did not have a formal non-employee director compensation program.
 Our board of directors approved a director compensation program that became effective in July 2020 upon the closing of our initial public offering.
 Under this director compensation program, we pay our non-employee directors a cash retainer for service on the board of directors and for service on each committee on which the director is a member.
 The chairman of the board and of each committee receive additional retainers for such service.
 These fees are payable in arrears in four equal quarterly installments on the last day of each quarter, provided that the amount of such payment is prorated for any portion of such quarter that the director is not serving on our board of directors or on such committee.
-No fee was payable in respect of any period prior to the completion of our initial public offering and the first payment under the director compensation program after our initial public offering was prorated.
 The fees paid to non-employee directors for service on the board of directors and for service on each committee of the board of directors on which the director is a member are as follows:

-Mem Incremental mual Fee

-Board of Directors \$ 35,000 \$ 30,000

-Audit Committee \$ 7,500 \$ 7,500

-Compensation Committee \$ 5,000 \$ 5,000

-Nominating and Corporate Governance Committee \$ 4,000 \$ 4,000
+Mem Member Annual Fee r Incremental annual Fee Lead Independent Director Board of Directors \$ 35,000 (1) \$ 30,000 \$ 52,500 (2 () Audit Committee \$ 7,500 \$ 7,500 Compensation Committee \$ 5,000 \$ 5,000 Nominating and Corporate Governance Committee \$ 4,000 \$ 4,000 Research and Development Committee \$ 4,000 \$ 4,000